 First published by Oscar K. Buros, the MMY series allows users to make knowledgeable judgments and informed selection decisions about the increasingly complex world of testing.
 MMY provides coverage from Volume 1 to the present.
 Produced by the Buros Institute of Mental Measurements at the University of Nebraska, Tests in Print (TIP) serves as a comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides vital information to users including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).

-From the American Psychological Association (APA), is a definitive source of full text, peer-reviewed scholarly and scientific articles in psychology.
-It contains more than 178,000 articles from 103 journals published by the American Psychological Association (APA), and from allied organizations.
-It includes all journal articles, book reviews, letters to the editor, and errata from each journal.
-Coverage spans 1894 to the present and nearly all APA journals go back to Volume 1, Issue 1.
+From the American Psychological Association (APA), a definitive source of full text, peer-reviewed scholarly and scientific articles in psychology.
+Contains more than 178,000 articles from 103 journals published by the APA and allied organizations.
+Includes all journal articles, book reviews, letters to the editor, and errata from each journal.
+Coverage spans 1894 to the present.

-Portal featuring DSM-V-TR, the most widely used psychiatric reference in the world and The American Journal of Psychiatry plus a collection of psychiatric references and journals from American Psychiatric Publishing, Inc., self-assessment tools, and clinical & research news.
-All journals, with the exception of Psychiatric News, available in this database are peer reviewed.
+Portal featuring DSM-V-TR, the most widely used psychiatric reference in the world plus a collection of psychiatric references and journals from American Psychiatric Publishing, Inc., self-assessment tools, and clinical & research news.

 PsycTESTS is an electronic database providing descriptive summaries, full text, and relevant citations on the development and assessment of tests and measures that can be used in research and teaching.
 Updated monthly, PsycTESTS includes a wide variety of test types: achievement and aptitude tests, intelligence tests, tests of cognitive functioning, occupational tests, personality tests, and more.
 These include previously unpublished measures, tests developed by psychologists for which no source document has been located, and information about published tests available from commercial publishers.
 [NOTE: To search only PsycTESTS, uncheck the box marked APA Books]